PowerMAN Frequently Asked Questions (FAQ)

 - Wait and re-monitor to see the effect of your configuration.
 Consult the users and repeat as required

-Typically we would recommend that the initial monitoring phase run for
+Typically we would recommend that the initial monitoring phase is run for

 at least two weeks before you consider